mcaceresb/stata-gtools/README.md

 TODO
 ----

 `gtools` is feature-frozen.
-No new features will be added until version 1.0.
+Other than bug fixes, no new features will be added until version 1.0.
 All that remains is improving the coverage of the debug checks before submitting to SSC.

 Roadmap to 1.0